Discovering Resume Keywords

 Example 1: Nurse Practitioner

 Nurse Practitioner, Psychiatry.
 Must have experience with a Medicaid population and be familiar with psychiatric medications.
 This position requires that you evaluate patients and follow up with medication management.
 Psychotherapy is referred out.
+The hours for this position are flexible, but will generally be during normal business hours.
+No weekend or on-call schedule is required.
+This may be a part-time or full-time position as an employee or contract worker status.

 Anyone applying for this nurse practitioner position should include experience with Medicaid, psychiatric medications, evaluation of patients, and medication management.
 This can be included as part of the prior work experience or in the skills section of the resume.